 Home Loan Pre-Approval – How it Works

-Throughout the home buying process, you will encounter a series of steps to take that ensures an easy, efficient and prompt closing.
+Throughout the home buying process, you will encounter a series of steps to take that ensure an easy, efficient, and prompt closing.
 Understanding what you are able to afford is a great first step in shopping for anything.
 So, why wouldn’t you do so for what could be the largest purchase of your life?

 When you get pre-approved for a mortgage home loan, it means that a lender has evaluated your credit, employment history, and residential history to determine which home loans you are eligible for, the conditional size of the home loan that you could borrow and the conditional interest rates that you would be offered.

 At Chris Doering Mortgage, we make it our priority to make the process of purchasing a home as easy as possible.
-That’s why we outline everything you need to know about getting pre-approved for your next home loan.
+That’s why we outline everything you need to know about the home loan pre-approval process.
 This starts with understanding the difference between being pre-approved and pre-qualified for a mortgage.

 Pre-Approved vs. Pre-Qualified